MORE THAN A CENTURY OF PROGRESS

 Shurtape Technologies grew out of Shuford Mills, founded in 1880, a longtime maker of textile yarns and a world-leading manufacturer of cordage and twine.
 In 1955, Shuford Mills’ management started a tape division to capture the growing demand for basic crepe and flat back paper tapes – more popularly known as masking tape.
 That year, we opened a small pilot plant tucked into a corner of the larger Shuford Mills factory in Hickory, North Carolina.

 We managed to do a lot of things right; our early success with that pilot plant led Shuford Mills to invest in an entire factory dedicated to manufacturing tape.
 In 1972, encouraged for two decades by steady growth and profitability, Shuford Mills expanded tape production and its offering to adhesive-coated cloth tapes.
 The manufacturing operation in Hickory fueled growth for the next 10 years; its success set the stage for Shuford Mills to convert its Stony Point yarn mill to a duct tape factory in 1981.
-By the way, we’re the company that makes the original duct tape.

 The Birth of Shurtape Technologies